 Yes, if you are applying for accreditation in relation to an engineering programme, it may be possible to arrange a joint visit.
+If you wish to request a joint visit involving more than three professional bodies, your application should be made via the Engineering Accreditation Board (EAB).
+For more information visit the webpage here.
 Please be aware that where visits can be made jointly, decisions about whether to award accreditation are made by each professional body independently according to their specialist focus, and so the outcome of the visits in respect of each professional body may differ.